To ignite the power of jazz arts education and transform lives by fostering self-expression, leadership, collaboration and diversity.

 Jazz Power Initiative (or JPI, formerly Jazz Drama Program) was founded in 2003 as a 501(c)3 non-profit by jazz musician/educator Eli Yamin and teacher/writer Clifford Carlson to get youth involved in and excited about jazz.

 Pioneered by African Americans and loved throughout the world, jazz offers invaluable lessons in self-expression, leadership, cooperation, out-of-the-box thinking, trust, compassion and mindfulness.
 We have seen how nurturing these values in our youth inspires performance in every aspect of life.
-Our jazz education programs include music, movement and storytelling.
-It’s a wholistic approach that marries tradition and innovation, creating relevance with a new age audience.
+Our wholistic approach marries tradition and innovation, creating relevance with a new age audience.

-Since inception, JPI musicals have been performed in four languages in fourteen states and five countries, involving thousands of young people and their families in sustained exposure and involvement in the jazz arts.
-JPI’s three published musicals are:
+JPI deliverables range from need and dedication-based scholarship private voice and keyboard lessons to group movement and theatrical training, public performances and the creation of youth-based jazz musicals with socially relevant themes.
+To date, JPI musicals have been performed in four languages in 85 performances in fourteen states and five countries, involving thousands of young people and their families in sustained exposure and involvement in the jazz arts.

 Jazz Power Initiative is committed to promoting the humanitarian values of jazz and giving jazz artists including musicians, singers, dancers, actors and storytellers, meaningful platforms to create, share their knowledge and artistry, and pass it on.